kir-dev/pek-infinity/.github/copilot/Memory-Bank/database/03-user-profile-federation.md

 **Critical difference from other models:**

-- **Groups, Policies, Scoreboards, etc.**: Exist per instance/realm (Groups in cloud are different from groups in enterprise-acme)
+- **Groups, Policies, Scoreboards, etc.**: Exist per instance/realm (Groups in hub are different from groups in worker-acme)
-- **Users and Profiles**: **Centralized in cloud instance**—single source of truth across entire federation
+- **Users and Profiles**: **Centralized in hub instance**—single source of truth across entire federation

-A federated user (member of both cloud AND enterprise-acme) has ONE profile in cloud, but policies/memberships in both instances.
+A federated user (member of both hub AND worker-acme) has ONE profile in hub, but policies/memberships in both instances.

 ---